 Pay-to-use public toilets

 This was so annoying.
 This is a basic need, and one should not need to pay to use the toilet.
 While the amounts were seldom high (although paying £1 in a London train station was pretty steep), we didn’t often keep change on us (see the section on tapping above).
-It just encouraged people (usually men) to find a nearby friendly tree – or just the outside of the building – and it discouraged us from drinking enough while out because we didn’t want the stress of trying to find a free bathroom.
+It just encouraged people (usually men) to find a nearby friendly tree – or just the outside of the building – (though devices can grant women this freedom, too) and it discouraged us from drinking enough while out because we didn’t want the stress of trying to find a free bathroom.

-Paying for a bathroom did not guarantee a well-maintained facility (some of the free ones were cleaner than the paid).
+Paying for a bathroom did not guarantee a well-maintained facility (and even some of the free squat toilets in Japan were cleaner than the paid ones in Europe).
 Besides, I believe it would be a better experience for all visitors to have this provided free of charge.
 After all, tourists bring money to those areas that more than cover the expense.

 Needing a key to exit